nibalizer/OBS-Opensource.com/post.md

 OBS can create three kinds of output.
 It can record video files in a variety of formats.
 It can stream the video output to a livestreaming service like twitch.tv or facebook live.
 Or it can push output to a dedicated monitor or projector.
 All three of these outputs are very useful.

-Recording to disk is useful for instructional, high quality videos that will be edited later in video editing software then uploaded to a video hosting service like YouTube or Vimeo.
+Recording to disk is useful for creating high quality videos.
+Recordings can be edited later in video editing software and then uploaded to a video hosting service like YouTube or Vimeo.

-Streaming to a livestreaming service is probably the most common use case for OBS, a huge percentage of twitch's streaming population uses OBS to stream.
-OBS (and twitch) use the RTMP protocol and this is why it is possible to use a completely open toolkit to broadcast on twitch.
+Streaming to a livestreaming service is probably the most common use case for OBS.
+A huge percentage of twitch's streaming population uses OBS to stream.
+OBS (and twitch) use the RTMP protocol to stream video.
+This is why it is possible to use a completely open toolkit to broadcast on twitch.
 Because OBS is open source, support for new services is being added all the time.

-Displaying the output directly on to a monitor is a less used but very powerful output method of OBS.
+Displaying the output directly on a monitor(Preview mode) is a less used but very powerful output method of OBS.
 Scene switching, graphical overlays, smooth transitions and more are all available as hotkeys to whoever is in control of the OBS application.
 There are many cases where an audience is watching a projector or TV screen and the production could benefit from the professional touch that OBS enables.
 Examples are an in-person esports tournament or a conference keynote.

 ## Who uses OBS